owulveryck/blog/content/post/journey-onnx-day1.md

 # Quick word about ONNX

-Describing computation graph in straightforward.
+Describing a computation graph is straightforward.
 A computation graph is a [Directed Acyclic Graph (DAG)](https://en.wikipedia.org/wiki/Directed_acyclic_graph).
 Each node  of the graph represents a tensor or an operator.
 The challenge is to find a domain specific language (DSL) to describe a graph in a way that it is agnostic of its implementation.

 This is the promise of [ONNX](https://onnx.ai/).